-Smells Like Teen Spirit: the manifesto where Kurt Cobain, Nirvana’s leader, expresses his anger towards a world dominated by greedy businessmen, but also towards the inability of his generation to build a viable alternative.
-It is a reaction to the impossibility to put in place a young revolution.
+Smells Like Teen Spirit: the manifesto in which Kurt Cobain, Nirvana’s lead singer, expresses his anger at a world dominated by greedy businessmen, but also at the inability of his generation to work towards a viable alternative.
+It is a reaction to the seemingly impossible task of starting a revolution within youth.

-Cobain explained: “I’m disgusted by my own and my generation’s apathy.
+Cobain himself explained: “I’m disgusted by my own and my generation’s apathy.
 I’m disgusted at what we allow to go on, by how spineless, lethargic and guilty we are.”
-Of course, convinced that the best art doesn’t reveal but hides, he did it in his own way, embodying his confusion in the lyrics and the video embody his confusion; metaphors, imagery, and symbolism all merge together into his message, for the listener and watcher alike to decrypt.
-More blatantly, the cheerleaders in the video, dressed in black with the anarchist symbol printed on the uniform, are an explicit request of the band’s leader.
+This inspired him to paint the picture within Teen Spirit, expressed in his own way, through art.
+Both the lyrics and the video embody his confusion; metaphors, imagery, and symbolism all merge together into his message, for the listener and watcher alike to decrypt.
+More blatantly, the cheerleaders in the video, dressed in black with the anarchist symbol printed on the uniform, are there at the explicit request of Cobain.

 The song became the anthem for Generation X’s apathetic youth.
 In a world obsessed with success, choosing defeat was a revolutionary act.
 People like Kurt, born in the late sixties, had not lived through a World War or fought in Vietnam.
 The Cold War, cultural repression, divorce, loneliness, unemployment and alienation: that was their Vietnam.
 Their rebellion was not characterised by epic impulses or idealistic proclamations.
 It was the ungraceful and spontaneous howl of anger, the moan of anguish.
 In response to the ethics of profit, to 80s fake optimism, they reacted with sarcasm and apathy.
 This was their stand: siding with the losers, flaunting indifference in front of catastrophe, and sympathising with failure.